sjbiaga/kittens/nat-1-trampoline/README.md

      Scala monad’s methods
-   - because `F[_]` is not known upon the occurrence of `M.pure(1)` in either middle or bottom snippet, the compiler turns this `F[Int]` into a constructor parameter of a _rich wrapper_ class, and it is this one that uses instead the `kittensMonadTrampolineInstance` `Cats` `Monad`’s methods (see (6) below)
+   - because `F[_]` is not known upon the occurrence of `M.pure(1)` in either middle or bottom snippet, the compiler turns this `F[Int]` into a constructor parameter of a _rich wrapper_ class, and it is this one that uses instead the `kittensMonadTrampolineInstance` `Monad`’s methods (see (6) below)

 1. note how the type parameters in the result of `flatMap` or `map` methods is always the same: `Double`

-   – top, it occurs explicit as the second type argument – bottom, the return type is made explicit - `F[Double]`
+   - top, it occurs explicit as the second type argument
+   - bottom, the return type is made explicit - `F[Double]`

 1. the result of the top snippet, or of invoking `test` (either middle or bottom snippet) without a pair of empty parentheses equals `FlatMap(Done(1), …)` where ellipsis is a lambda; when `test()` is invoked, we know that the lambda is applied `1`;
    but the lambda is the block from #a (top or bottom): hence this function is invoked with the _argument_ equal to `1`

-1. yet what else `1` becomes, if not a “parameter” `x` to - i.e., a captured value by - the other closures: hence, `x` switches from being an argument, to becoming a _parameter_ in other computations (albeit snippets used just “pure” values)
+1. yet what else `1` becomes, if not a “_parameter_” `x` to - i.e., a captured value by - the other closures: hence, `x` switches from being an argument, to becoming a parameter in other computations (albeit snippets used just “`pure`” values)

-1. thus, if it were only for the involvement of the parameters, the computations would be _pure_; but there are also the arguments and how are these arrived at, for example, sizes (`Long`) or checksums (`String`) of text files from the local file system or downloaded from the Internet: opening file descriptors or IP ports is called a _side-effect_
+1. thus, if it were only for the involvement of the parameters, the computations would be _pure_; but there are also the arguments and how are these arrived at, for example, sizes (`Long`) or checksums (`String`) of text files from the local file system or downloaded from the Internet: opening file descriptors or IP ports is known as a _side-effect_

 1. trying to compile the method `test` from the middle snippet without the commented `imports`, will give errors: why, can be seen from the bottom equivalent snippet, where `flatMap` and `map` are not methods invoked on a receiver of type